List of The Mummy franchise characters: Winston Havelock

-An aging, nostalgic British fighter pilot, Captain Winston Havelock (Bernard Fox) fought in World War I in the Royal Flying Corps, and stayed on into peacetime with the Royal Air Force.
+An aging, nostalgic British fighter pilot, Captain Winston Havelock (portrayed by Bernard Fox) fought in World War I in the Royal Flying Corps, and stayed on into peacetime with the Royal Air Force.
 He is the sole British flyer of No. 9 Auxiliary Squadron at his isolated RAF station in Giza, all his fellows having either died or moved on to better postings.

-Winston and Rick knew each other when the latter was in the French Foreign Legion.
 Winston is first seen in The Mummy during the time of Mr. Burns's death lamenting the boredom of post-war life, forgotten by the RAF and missing his friends who died in the Great War.
-Yearning for one more chance to act bravely in the face of danger, Havelock eagerly agrees to fly Rick and his crew to Hamunaptra in his Great War-vintage biplane when Rick says Winston probably will not live through it.
-Winston dies when Imhotep summons a sandstorm that brings the plane down, his final words a cheerful "Here I come, laddies!"
+Yearning for one more chance to act bravely in the face of danger, Havelock eagerly agrees to fly Rick and his crew to Hamunaptra in his Great War-vintage biplane.
+During the flight, Winston is killed when Imhotep summons a sandstorm that brings the plane down.

 Allen Chamberlain

-Dr. Allen Chamberlain (Jonathan Hyde) is an Australian-British Egyptologist who travels with a trio of Americans, their guide, Beni, and a number of native diggers to reach Hamunaptra.

-Dr. Chamberlain was the most prudent person in his party when it came to searching the ruins of the city for artifacts.
-The three Americans that accompanied him were solely interested in attaining gold and jewels.
-Dr. Chamberlain knew of the booby-traps and lore that surrounded the City of the Dead.
-Although he was more than reluctant to open the chest containing the Book of the Dead, he did so anyway and was thus subject to the curse that entailed.
-Once Evelyn had mistakenly called Imhotep back to life, he screamed out against it as it would put his and the Americans' cursed lives at risk, but it was too late.
-This indicates that he somehow knew about the power that the book held or simply believed in it.
-Imhotep had begun to consume those who participated in the opening of the chest, consuming Burns first.
-Dr. Chamberlain had made it back to Cairo with the others, but separated himself from their group.
-While trying to flee the city with the Book of the Dead, he ran into Imhotep, who had consummated the curse and assimilated Dr. Chamberlain's organs and fluids, leaving behind a dried husk in his clothes.
-He was the second member of the American expedition to die.
+Dr. Allen Chamberlain (portrayed by Jonathan Hyde) is an Australian-British Egyptologist who led the expedition that uncovered Imhotep's body.
+Chamberlain knew of the booby-traps and lore that surrounded the City of the Dead and was reluctant to open the chest containing the Book of the Dead, he did so anyway and was thus subject to the curse that entailed.
+While trying to flee the city with the Book of the Dead, Chamberlain is killed by Imhotep.

-He held the canopic jar with the baboon head.